developerworks/examples-nodejs-nexe/README.md

 ## Run

-- `npm run nex` It will build cjs files to `dist` with esbuild and package it with nexe
+- `npm run nexe` It will build cjs files to `dist` with esbuild and package it with nexe
 - See `package.json` for details